 The proposed ordinance states that the increases will go into effect after each "peak" season.
 The peak season for Los Alamos and White Rock is May through September of each year.
-These rates will become effective starting October 1st of each proposed year.
+These rates will become effective starting November 1, 2022, and then update on October 1 of each subsequent year through 2025.